miramalo/gb_practice1/text.md

 ![GitHub Logo](https://logos-world.net/wp-content/uploads/2020/11/GitHub-Emblem.png)
 # *How to make a pull request*

-- *Switch to the branch that you want to create a pull request for.
-For more information, see "Switching between branches."*
+- *Switch to the branch that you want to create a pull request for.*

 - *Click Create Pull Request.
 GitHub Desktop will open your default browser to take you to GitHub.*